airr-community/adc-api-tests/README.md

   -h, --help     show this help message and exit
   -f, --force    Force sending bad JSON even when the JSON can't be loaded.
   -v, --verbose  Run the program in verbose mode.
+  -g, --golddisabled  Disable query result testing against the gold standard.
+Useful when testing an API that does not have the gold standard data set loaded.
 ```